celestiaorg/orbit-actions/README.md

-# Orbit Action Contracts
+# Orbit Action Contracts for Celestia DA

-A set of contracts that are similar to Arbitrum [gov-action-contracts](https://github.com/ArbitrumFoundation/governance/tree/main/src/gov-action-contracts), but are designed to be used with the Orbit chains.
+A set of contracts that are similar to Arbitrum [gov-action-contracts](https://github.com/ArbitrumFoundation/governance/tree/main/src/gov-action-contracts), but are designed to be used with Orbit chains looking to migrate to Celestia DA

 ## Requirments